 If you want to know how your high school diploma is valued in the Netherlands before you apply, check the information in the Nuffic Foreign education systems.

 If your previous education was not completely taught in English, you also need to be able to prove that you are proficient in the English language.
-HAS University of Applied Sciences accepts the following language tests:
+HAS green academy accepts the following language tests:

 - IELTS (Preferred)

 Academic programme: 6.0 (overall band score)